midhunkalarikkal/FullDomain/Notes/MongoDB.md

 ## `Journaling` ##
 =====================
  "journaling" refers to a technique used to ensure the durability and consistency of data in the face of system failures or crashes.
-Journaling is particularly important for databases like MongoDB to maintain data integrity and recover from unexpected events.

 `Journaling Working`
 ---------------------